STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 Where Guardrail 2 Fits

-SDUSD's Student Outcomes Focused Governance structure sets four student outcome goals and five superintendent guardrails.
-Today's presentation covers Guardrail 2.
+San Diego Unified's Student Outcomes Focused Governance structure sets four student outcome goals and five superintendent guardrails.
+This report focuses on Motivation.

 GOALS